Table of Contents

 Introduction

-In order to support multiple platform architectures, Laird Connectivity makes available several different versions of the vendor tool package.
+In order to support multiple platform architectures, Ezurio makes available several different versions of the vendor tool package.

 Table 1: Package Names